sepaen/site/content/projects/extra-muros-19-east-africa.md

 <br/>

-With 7 artists from Kenya, Uganda, France, Switzerland and Italy conveyed, FLEE setup the ideal framework for musical production in the heart of Kenya's vibrating capital with the help of SMEM, Varia Instruments, Institut Francais, Pro-Helvetia and Egis.
+With seven artists from Kenya, Uganda, France, Switzerland and Italy conveyed, FLEE setup the ideal framework for musical production in the heart of Kenya's vibrating capital with the help of SMEM, Varia Instruments, Institut Francais, Pro-Helvetia and Egis.